randrin/Angular-Components/README.md

 ## Description Components

-- NbpDividingLineComponent
+[NbpDividingLineComponent]
-the component accepts the following parameters:
+The component accepts the following parameters:
 1. `nbpTitle`: the title text in the middle of lines
 2. `nbpColorTitle`: the color of the lines left and right (See section colors)
 3. `nbpColorStyle`: the color of title text in the middle of lines